 Website Traffic Fingerprinting

-Website Traffic fingerprinting is a method to determine when and what a user does on the Internet.
-The user in question may be using a proxy or a secure tunnel VPN, encryption, etc. But still, it is possible to determine the person’s usage of Internet via snooping on the data packets traveling to and fro on the Internet.
+Website Traffic Fingerprinting is a method to determine when and what a user does on the Internet.
+The user in question may be using a proxy or a secure tunnel VPN, encryption, etc. But still, it is possible to determine the person’s usage of the Internet via snooping on the data packets traveling to and fro on the Internet.

 Even TOR Network (The Onion Router) says it is possible for criminals to decode things being done by its users.
 In its blog, TOR said that data is encrypted and sent forward.
 We all know there are many nodes in the TOR network so that authorities cannot track the users.
 But then, website fingerprinting comes in.
 For TOR also, the data packets are vulnerable until they reach the first node in the TOR network.
 This information can easily be obtained.
 If the authorities or criminals set up multiple nodes on the TOR network, there are high chances of data passing through them.
 When such things happen, they snoopers rip off the encryption to know where the data packets are going.